 Pool Filter Sand FAQ

-Knowing what kind of sand for pool filter you need and then buying it is the first step.
-But if you’re new to managing your own pool, you might have some questions about using pool sand.
+Knowing what kind of sand the pool filter you need and then buying it is the first step.
+But if you’re new to managing your pool, you might have some questions about using pool sand.
 Here are some commonly asked questions:

 How Much Sand Do I Need?